mikecafarella/KNP/docs/knowledgeclient.md

 __Relation.changeFocus(self, name="Entity ID")__

-This function extends a column upon the current focus with a specified property.
+This function change the focus (column) to be extended with the specified column name.

 __Parameters:__

 - name: str, default "Entity ID"

     indicates the name of the new focus column we need to extend from.
-Before we use .extend() function on a different column, we have to first change the focus using changeFocus.
+Change the focus using changeFocus before using .extend() function on a different column.

 __Relation.query(self)__